mfaiz1337/StatusCode/README.md

 # Croll
-This tool for automate subdomain find out and check status code
+This tool for automate check status code